shmoe6/shmoe6/README.md

 ## I'm a Computer Science and Math Student

 - 😄 I go by she/her pronouns :)
-- 👨‍💻 I’m currently working on web development technologies like JavaScript, React etc.
+- 👨‍💻 I’m currently working on Minecraft mods and Artificial Intelligence.
-- 📚 I’m currently learning everything about Frontend and Backend technologies 😅
+- 📚 I’m currently learning a bunch of new skills all at once (whoops) 😅
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 💪🏼 Future Goals: Be able to predict tournaments with AI, change the world with inclusive, diverse technologies.
 - ⚡ Fun fact: I play a plethora of instruments 🎻

 ---